SVRepair: Structured Visual Reasoning for Automated Program Repair: Method

 To ensure compatibility with downstream coding LLMs, the SSG is serialized into a textual format following Mermaid syntax.
 Nodes may contain snippets of source code (e.g., HTML tags) or natural language descriptions, while edges utilize Mermaid’s directed edge notation to maintain structural integrity.

-\textbf{Data collection.} To build the training dataset, we mainly focus on two types of visual artifacts: program control flow graphs and HTML webpages.
-They are common in GitHub issue forums and public multimodal APR benchmarks, e.g., SWE-Bench M~\cite{yang2024swe}.

-Specifically, we collect the following datasets as training materials. \begin{itemize} \item \textit{WebSight}~\cite{laurençon2024unlocking}.
-WebSight is a large-scale dataset comprising 2 million examples of HTML code paired with corresponding high-resolution screenshots (their rendered output).
-We transform the raw HTML into the SSG by parsing the HTML document object model (DOM) tree.
-Each HTML element (e.g., <div> and <button>) is transformed into a node, and the DOM hierarchy is used to define composition edges. \item \textit{High-rating GitHub Repositories.} We collect 37 high-rating Github repos (e.g., pandas and numpy) based on their popularity and reported issue count.
-For these repositories, we first extract complex function definitions with lines of code larger than 20, and construct their control flow graphs by staticfg.
-Each node in the control flow graph is directly mapped to SSG nodes, and the directional edges in the graph, which signify the execution path, are mapped to SSG edges with the relation type control flow. \end{itemize}
+\textbf{Data collection.} To build the training dataset, we focus on visual artifacts that commonly appear in GitHub issues and multimodal APR benchmarks, including HTML/webpage renderings and program control-flow graphs~\cite{yang2024swe}.
+Following the final experimental record, the corpus contains 177k training samples from multiple sources, including WebSight~\cite{laurenccon2024unlocking}, VIRA, McD, TextCaps, PlantUML, and CFG-derived diagram data.
+For HTML pages, we transform the raw HTML into the SSG by parsing the document object model (DOM) tree: each HTML element (e.g., \texttt{div} and \texttt{button}) becomes a node, and DOM parent-child relations define composition edges.
+For program diagrams, we collect 37 high-rated GitHub repositories based on popularity and issue frequency, extract complex functions, and construct their control-flow graphs with StatiCFG~\cite{staticfg}.
+Each CFG node is mapped to an SSG node, and each directed execution edge is mapped to an SSG edge with a control-flow relation type.

 \textbf{Model Training}.
-With the collected (issue image, SSG) pairs, we train a model called SVR, aiming to build the bridge between the image and the codes.
-Specifically, we initiate Fine-Tuning~\cite{ouyang2022training,lv2024full} for its efficiency and effectiveness.
-Towards this end, we use a standard autoregressive objective to train the model.
+With the collected (visual artifact, SSG) pairs, we train the SVR model to bridge software-centric visual evidence and code-relevant structure.
+We use supervised fine-tuning (SFT)~\cite{ouyang2022training} with a standard autoregressive objective:

 where $D$ is the collected dataset and $(x,y)$ is the (visual artifact, expected SSG) pair.